Localization Uncertainty Estimation for Anchor-Free Object Detection: Uncertainty-Aware Detection (UAD)

 \textbf{Certainty Representation Network.} As the localization uncertainty is negatively correlated to the detected box quality, it is natural to apply the estimated localization uncertainty to the classification network for uncertainty-aware classification.
 The higher the box quality is, the closer the predicted probability is to 1, so that the uncertainty is taken in reverse.
 Thus, we convert the uncertainty features $\mathrm{X}_{uc} \in \mathbb{R}^{4 \times W \times H}$ from the uncertainty network into certainty features $\mathrm{X}_{c} \in \mathbb{R}^{1 \times W \times H}$ through the certainty representation network~(CRN), to combine the confidence scores with the classification features.
 The CRN consists of two fully-connected layers, $\mathrm{W}_{1} \in \mathbb{R}^{4\times4}$ and $\mathrm{W}_{2} \in \mathbb{R}^{1\times4}$.
 Specific process is described as below:

-where $\phi$ and $\delta$ denote sigmoid and ReLU activation function, respectively.
-The certainty feature is multiplied to the classification features $\mathrm{X}_{cls} \in \mathbb{R}^{256 \times W \times H}$ to obtain a representation that account for both certainty and the classification score.
+where $\phi$ and $\delta$ denote the Sigmoid and ReLU activation function, respectively.
+The certainty feature is multiplied by the classification features $\mathrm{X}_{cls} \in \mathbb{R}^{256 \times W \times H}$ to obtain a representation that accounts for both certainty and the classification score.

 \textbf{Uncertainty-Aware Focal Loss.} Both GFL~\cite{li2020generalized} and VarifocalNet~\cite{zhang2020varifocalnet} introduce IoU-classification representation and new classification losses, Quality focal loss~(QFL) and Varifocal loss~(VFL), that inherit Focal loss~(FL)~\cite{lin2018focal} for addressing class imbalance between positive/negative examples.
 Table~\ref{tab:loss} describes the detail definitions of focal losses.
-QFL and VFL utilize IoU score between the predicted box and the groundtruth as a soft label (\textit{e.g.,} $y \in [0, 1]$), instead of one-hot category~(\textit{e.g.,} $y \in \{0,1\}$). $\alpha$ is a weighting factor and $p$ denotes the predicted classification score.
+QFL and VFL utilize IoU score between the predicted box and the ground-truth as a soft label (\textit{e.g.,} $y \in [0, 1]$), instead of one-hot category~(\textit{e.g.,} $y \in \{0,1\}$). $\alpha$ is a weighting factor and $p$ denotes the predicted classification score.
 Following FL, QFL focuses on hard positive examples by down-weighting the loss contribution of easy examples with a modulating factor~($|y-p|^\gamma$), while VFL pays more attention to easy examples~(\textit{i.g.,} higher-IoU) by weighting the target IoU ~(\textit{i.e.,} $y$) and only reduces the loss contribution from negative examples by scaling the loss with a weighting factor of $\alpha p^\gamma$.
 That is, QFL and VFL adjust the loss contribution with respect to training samples by weighting box quality measure~(\textit{e.g.,} IoU).